 Perhaps one of the quirkiest acronyms given to a car, the Toyota Yaris GRMN (Gazoo Racing Masters of Nurburgring) is a performance variant of the popular marque most known for being one of the cheapest hybrid cars money can buy.
-It came as a surprise that Toyota would provided the Yaris GRMN with an engine with more power than their flagship sports car, the GT86, however as only 400 models will be built for the European market, it's not something that will ever supersede the '86.
-As for paper stats, the model has a 1.8 litre supercharged four-cylinder engine producing 209 BHP and a Torsen limited-slip differential, it's by no means an ordinary hatchback and is Toyota's latest attempt at a hot hatch.
+It came as a surprise that Toyota would provide the Yaris GRMN with an engine with more power than their flagship sports car, the GT86, however as only 400 models will be built for the European market, it's not something that will ever supersede the '86.
+As for paper stats, the model has a 1.8-litre supercharged four-cylinder engine producing 209 BHP and a Torsen limited-slip differential, it's by no means an ordinary hatchback and is Toyota's latest attempt at a hot hatch.

 Following on from their previous success with their V12 Vantage S Spitfire 80 Edition and Inspired by the Red Arrows, the Royal Air Force's aerobatic unit, Q by Aston Martin created 10 limited edition models styled after the BAE Systems 'Hawk' plane sported by the unit during displays.
 Aston Martin actually donated the tenth model produced to the RAF to raffle off to one lucky winner in support of the Royal Air Force Benevolent Fund charity.
-The car its-self features a very extrovert 'Eclat Red' named after the Red Arrows' motto and is powered by the same 5.9 litre 592 BHP naturally aspirated V12 as the standard Vanquish S. Extra styling includes a unique 'charge' pattern inlaid into the carbon roof, union jack enamel wing badges and a white/blue carbon side skirt livery to mimic the smoke trail of the red arrows.
+The car its-self features a very extrovert 'Eclat Red' named after the Red Arrows' motto and is powered by the same 5.9 litres 592 BHP naturally aspirated V12 as the standard Vanquish S. Extra styling includes a unique 'charge' pattern inlaid into the carbon roof, Union Jack enamel wing badges and a white/blue carbon side skirt livery to mimic the smoke trail of the red arrows.

 The 'Demon' is essentially an even more obscene Challenger Hellcat, it's a drag-strip bred monster producing 840 BHP from its massive supercharged 6.2L V8 with 25 major component upgrades.
 It's already broken 5 production car world records including -